 #4: The neck is just as important as the face.

 When it comes to male facelift surgery, we’re focused on tailoring the procedure to best meet each patient’s needs.
-If you’d like to discuss your facial aging concerns and rejuvenation goals with an experienced plastic surgeon in San Ramon, please request a consultation or call us at (209) 834-0626 to schedule an appointment.
+If you’d like to discuss your facial aging concerns and rejuvenation goals with an experienced plastic surgeon near San Ramon, please request a consultation or call us at (209) 834-0626 to schedule an appointment.